BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 sudo passwd root
 ```

-Log in root:

-username: root
+Now, log in as the root user:

-password: the password you set (i.e. raspberrypi)
+username: root<br>password: The password you set (i.e. raspberrypi)

 Then change the username to pi for the ubuntu user: